NewCamper01/hello-world/README.md

 Repository 1
 Hello world,

-iam a new comer to git hub , im here to develop my skills and to be better prepared for the future job market.
+I"am a new comer to git hub , im here to develop my skills and to be better prepared for the future job market.